Canapé

-A canapé ([kanape]) is a type of hors d'oeuvre, a small, prepared, and often decorative food, consisting of a small piece of bread (sometimes toasted) wrapped or topped with some savoury food, held in the fingers and often eaten in one bite.
+A canapé ([kanape]) is a type of starter, a small, prepared, and often decorative food, consisting of a small piece of bread (sometimes toasted) or cracker, wrapped or topped with some savoury food, held in the fingers and often eaten in one bite.

 Name

-The name comes from the French word for sofa, drawing on the analogy that the garnish sits atop the bread as people do on a couch.
+The name comes from the French word for sofa, drawing on the analogy that the garnish sits atop the bread as people do on a sofa.

 Details

 Because they are often served during cocktail hours, it is often desired that a canapé be either salty or spicy, in order to encourage guests to drink more.

 A canapé may also be referred to as finger food, although not all finger foods are canapés.
-Crackers or small slices of bread or toast or puff pastry are cut into various shapes, used as the base for savory butters or pastes, and often topped with other savory foods such as meat, cheese, fish, caviar, foie gras, purées or relish.
+Crackers, small slices of bread or toast, or puff pastry are cut into various shapes, used as the base for savory butters or pastes, and often topped with other savory foods such as meat, cheese, fish, caviar, foie gras, purées or relish.

 Traditionally, canapés are built on stale bread (although other foods such as puff pastry, crackers, or fresh vegetables may be used as a base) cut in thin slices and then shaped with a cutter or knife into circles, rings, squares, strips or triangles.
 These are then deep fried, sautéed, or toasted, then topped or piped with highly processed and decoratively applied items.
 Colorful and eye-pleasing garnishes often complete the presentation.

 The canapés are usually served on a canapé salver and eaten from small canapé plates.